-The pros about this rendering style are that it can be very artistic and engaging for the target audience.
+The pros of this rendering style are that it can be very artistic and engaging for the target audience.
 The possibilities are only limited by the imagination and capacity of the illustrator.
 They can be very pleasing to look at, and easy to understand.

-However, the cons are there is no obligation or commitment to reality here, and the renderings can vary wildly with their portrayals of scenery, people and project elements.
-The illustrator must be very good, and not stray too much away from reality, lest the rendering not serve it’s purpose of demonstrating a building project.
+However, the cons are there is no obligation or commitment to reality here, and the renderings can vary wildly with their portrayals of scenery, people, and project elements.
+The illustrator must be very good, and not stray too much away from reality, lest the rendering not serve its purpose of demonstrating a building project.

 - 3D Model Rendering

 Entering the realm of the 3D renderings, and the more realistic ones, are the 3D Models.
-It’s exactly as described: they are 3D models created using a computer software, and can cover all aspects and angles of a project.
+It’s exactly as described: they are 3D models created using computer software and can cover all aspects and angles of a project.
 They are definitely an upgrade to the 2D illustrations, that can only show so much of the design in a single image.

 The good things about this kind of rendering are twofold: they are very easy to do (thus, relatively cheap), and they are very easy to understand.
 Model equals building, and that’s it.
 Moreover, this rendering style is always served as the first step towards the next rendering style, the ultra-detailed, hyper-realistic style we are about to introduce in the next paragraph.
-Details like lighting and textures for a 3D rendering style can be neglected and sent to the client as a draft rendering for feedback in a hyper-realistic renderings.
-Once the client approve the camera angle, the spatial relationship and the surrounding objects of the 3D model, the 3D artist will start the hyper-realistic rendering process.
+Details like lighting and textures for a 3D rendering style can be neglected and sent to the client as a draft rendering for feedback in hyper-realistic renderings.
+Once the client approves the camera angle, the spatial relationship, and the surrounding objects of the 3D model, the 3D artist will start the hyper-realistic rendering process.

 - Hyper-Realistic Renderings

-There are few bad things about this rendering style, other than they can take longer to finish than the others, (approximately 3-10 days).
+There are a few bad things about this rendering style, other than they can take longer to finish than the others, (approximately 3-10 days).
 But that is more than made up by the fact that this rendering style is the most photorealistic and attractive of all.
 The best things take time, after all.

-Among these 4 rendering styles, hyper-realistic rendering style is the most outstanding solution that picked by architecture professionals around the world, with its amazing improvement of graphics technology and 3D rendering software.
+Among these 4 rendering styles, the hyper-realistic rendering style is the most outstanding solution picked by architecture professionals around the world, with its amazing improvement of graphics technology and 3D rendering software.
 This is the most effective rendering style of all, both as a means to capture the attention of clients and as a way for people to understand what the project is all about.
-In a marketing campaign, this rendering style is the one that catches the attention the most, as people can fully realize the project in their minds (because they are seeing it as if a picture of the real thing).
+In a marketing campaign, this rendering style is the one that catches the attention the most, as people can fully realize the project in their minds (because they are seeing it as a picture of the real thing).

-Those were the four best rendering styles for architecture, the most used and the most valuable as an eye-catching styles.
+Those were the four best rendering styles for architecture, the most used and the most valuable as eye-catching styles.
 But which one is the best among them?
 Well, if we had to choose one of the four to be above the rest, the very obvious choice is the hyper-realistic rendering style.
 It’s just much more effective at demonstrating the project and appealing to the target audience for any architectural company.

 Given the fact that hyper-realistic rendering is so powerful to accomplish any architecture designing, marketing, bidding, constructing, and selling/renting purpose, it’s critical knowing how to outsource a 3D rendering project effectively.